Open Board Meetings

 The Board Chair may order that a meeting move in camera or hold Board meetings that are not open to the public where it determines it is in the best interest of NSHA.
 Any Director may request a matter to be dealt with in camera in which case a vote will be taken and if a majority of the Board so decides, the matter shall be dealt with in camera.

-A schedule of the date, location and time of the Board’s regular meetings will be available from the Board Secretary and posted to the NSHA website.
-Changes in the schedule will be posted on the website.
-Agendas for the open portion of the meeting will be posted on the website and distributed at the meeting.
-Supporting material will be distributed only to the Board.
+A schedule of the date, location and time (including any changes) of the Board’s regular meetings will be posted to NSHA website.
+Agendas for the open portion of the meeting will be posted on the NSHA website and distributed at the meeting.
+Non-committee material that relates to the open portion of the meeting will be posted on the NSHA website at 4:00 p.m. the day before the meeting.
+Limited printed copies will be available the day of the meeting.

 Examples of in camera matters